streamdata-gallery-organizations/stride/_listings/stride/sitecloudidconversationconversationidmessage-get-openapi.md

 x-complete: 0
 info:
   title: Stride Get conversation history
+  description: |-
-  description: "Authentication required, with scope participate:conversation\n\nThis
+    Authentication required, with scope participate:conversation

-    method returns messages after/before a given messageIDs or/and timestamps.\nIf
+    This method returns messages after/before a given messageIDs or/and timestamps.
-    these parameters are omitted the method returns conversation\u2019s latest messages."
+    If these parameters are omitted the method returns conversation???s latest messages.
   version: 1.0.0
 host: api.atlassian.com
 basePath: /